lmjh/doodle-this/TESTING.md

 **4.4.
 As a shopper I want to be able to view a preview of my drawing on a product so that I can get an idea of how my artwork would look when printed**

-* The product page use javascript to overlay the user's drawings onto the product images, to provide a preview of how the print might look.
+* The product page uses javascript to overlay the user's drawings onto the product images, to provide a preview of how the print might look.
 ![](documentation/testing_images/user_stories/user-story-4-4-1.jpg)
 * If users select a different drawing with the Select Doodle dropdown, the preview is automatically updated with the selected drawing.
 ![](documentation/testing_images/user_stories/user-story-4-4-2.jpg)